Skip to Content

 The Spring Lake Management Plan requires that anyone diving in Spring Lake must first take the Spring Lake Dive Authorization course (DAC).
 This requirement is in place to ensure that all divers are proficient, familiar with our policy, and have a basic understanding of this unique environment.

 Scuba diving in Spring Lake, for any reason, is complicated by the delicate nature of the environment.
 Declared a "Critical Habitat" in 1980, Spring Lake is home to seven federally listed species and is governed by the rules and regulations of the Endangered Species Act of 1973.
-In addition, Spring Lake is registered as an Archaeological site governed by the rules of the state of Texas Antiquities Law.
+In addition, Spring Lake is registered as an Archaeological site governed by the rules of the Texas Antiquities Code.
 Consequently, there is no recreational diving in Spring Lake.

 Course Description